a4004/owl/README.md

 </p>

 ## What's New 🆕
 - New script 💿️ `delete-slash-cmds.js` added.
-Learn more [here](https://github.com/a4004/owl/wiki) for usage.
+You can learn more [here](https://github.com/a4004/owl/wiki#scripts) for details on usage.

 ## Source Tree
 ```